ioggstream/python-course/mysql-101/lesson-2-3-engines.md

 System and tmp Tablespace.

   - `ibdataXXX` - unshrinkable!
+  - undo: `undo00X` new in 5.7, set at --initialize time, automatically managed since 8.0
-  - tmp:  `ibtmp1` new in 5.7, created at server startup
+  - tmp:  `ibtmp1` new in 5.7, created at server startup, for non-compressed tmp tables

 InnoDB Log Files.

   - redo: `ib_logfile{0,2}`
-  - undo: `undo00X` new in 5.7, set at --initialize time

 Checkpoint interval.

+## InnoDB
+Innodb TMP tablespace:

+  - created at server startup
+  - only for non-compressed tables

+Avoids:

+  - open()+unlink() on disk for every tmp tables
+  - storing and uptading tmp tables metadata in ibdata*

+        SELECT * FROM INFORMATION_SCHEMA.FILES
+          WHERE TABLESPACE_NAME='innodb_temporary' \G

 ## InnoDB
 Buffer Pool:

   - contention & instances (5.7 works better)